inmanta/inmanta-sphinx/README.md

 ## sphinxcontrib.inmanta.dsl

-This exention adds objects and directives to add documentation for Inmanta dsl objects such as entities, relations, ...
+This extension adds objects and directives to add documentation for Inmanta dsl objects such as entities, relations, ...